mendix/docs/content/appstore/app-services/automated-task-and-resource-planner.md

 ![warning](attachments/automated-task-and-resource-planner/warning.png)

-`Warning` contains a list of warnings for this task.
+`Warning` is the warning for the task.
+It has one value. `TaskReponse` can contain a list of warnings.
 The possible values are described in the table:

 | Attribute | Type | Description |
 | --------- |--------|--------|